Supriya Routray

-Supriya Routray (born 12 June 1990) is an Indian professional footballer who plays as a midfielder for Kickstart FC in the Indian Women's League and the India women's national football team.
+Supriya Routray (born 12 June 1990) is an Indian professional footballer who plays as a midfielder for Nita FA in the Indian Women's League.
+She represented the India national football team.

+Career

 She was part of the Indian squad at the 2012 SAFF Women's Championship and the 2015–16 AFC Women's Olympic Qualifying Tournament.

-She also played for the Gokulam Kerala FC in the Indian Women's League.
+She played for Rising Students Club and Gokulam Kerala in the Indian Women's League.

+International goals

+Scores and results list India's goal tally first.